 The Style Gallery

-The Style gallery provides an easy way to access the built-in styles.
-The gallery is displayed on the Home tab of the Ribbon and can give you a visual representation of what the style looks like along with the name of the style.
+The Style gallery provides an easy way to access the built-in styles in Word.
+The gallery is displayed on the Home tab of the Ribbon and provides a visual representation of what the style looks like along with the name of the style.

 Some useful tips

-Some useful tips relating to navigating and viewing styles include:
+Some useful tips when navigating and viewing styles include:

 - Generally, body text within your document is formatted as the Normal style.

-- Headings should be formatted as one of the built-in Heading styles and you have up to Heading 9 already defined and ready to use.
+- Headings should be formatted as one of the built-in Heading styles and you have from Heading 1 to Heading 9 already defined and ready to use.

 - In the bottom right corner of the Styles group, you will see a button called the Styles Dialog box launcher.
 This button will launch the Styles task pane which gives you a vertical list of the styles available.

 - The Styles task pane allows you to access some additional functions when working with Styles so I highly recommend you explore this panel.